Laguna de Huacachina

 Park History

 The establishment of Laguna de Huacachina as a Regional Conservation Area arose from growing concerns about the declining water levels in the lagoon and the environmental degradation caused by unregulated tourism and urban encroachment from nearby Ica.
 By the early 2000s, the lagoon had shrunk significantly as increased well-drilling in the Ica Valley lowered the regional water table, threatening to dry out the oasis entirely.
-In 2015, authorities began pumping water into the lagoon to compensate for aquifer depletion and preserve the oasis as both an ecological feature and a tourist attraction.
+The site was initially designated as a Reserved Zone by Ministerial Resolution No. 141-2012-MINAM, and on August 6, 2014, was formally established as a Regional Conservation Area through Supreme Decree No. 008-2014-MINAM.
+[1] Since April 2015, authorities have been pumping supplemental water into the lagoon to compensate for aquifer depletion and preserve the oasis as both an ecological feature and a tourist attraction.
 The conservation area designation formalized the protection of the lagoon and its surrounding dune landscape, establishing management frameworks to balance tourism development with environmental preservation.
-Regulations were introduced to control construction around the lagoon perimeter, manage dune buggy traffic on the dunes, and protect the remaining native vegetation.
-The designation recognized that the oasis is both a natural wonder and a cultural landmark that requires active management to survive in the face of regional water resource pressures.

 Major Trails And Attractions